Sign Up for a Free Account

 • The pathophysiology of tremor, however, is generally felt to differ from that of other hyperkinetic movement disorders, and likely varies according to the etiology.

-• One of the earliest and most basic models of basal ganglia function is based on Albin and colleagues’ 2-circuit model of “direct” and “indirect” pathways within the basal ganglia (04).
+• One of the earliest and most basic models of basal ganglia function is based on Albin and colleagues’ 2-circuit model of “direct” and “indirect” pathways within the basal ganglia (05).
 However, the reliance on neuronal firing rate to explain the manifestation of movement disorders was found to be insufficient.
-Over the last decade, a number of modifications have been made to the basic model to account for more recent findings.
+Over the last decades, several modifications have been made to the basic model to account for more recent findings.

-• The oscillation model of the basal ganglia is an emerging concept that attempts to address the limitations of the basic rate model of basal ganglia functions.
+• The oscillation model of the basal ganglia is a model that complements and addresses some of the limitations of the basic rate model of basal ganglia functions.

 • Driven largely by postoperative local field potential and intraoperative microelectrode recordings from patients undergoing deep brain stimulation, oscillations of the basal ganglia have been increasingly applied to the analysis of movement disorders.